 Elliott wave is just another form of cycle analysis with a more in-depth way to analyze relationships between varying degrees in any given cycle.
 Its greatness comes from giving context to the psychology behind these wave relationships so that we can identify where we are in different cycles.
 In my opinion though, this context is based from a perspective of the BUY-SIDE of the market.
 It gives us context into the buy-side psychology that occurs a top or a bottom or a trend as Buy-side psychology is always a RESPONSE to sell side supply.
 It does not give us any insight into the business model behind the sell side of the market.
 Those tasked with the job of creating demand to sell supply.

+Back in the 1930's the access to information was scarce and the ability to look at things much smaller than a daily time frame was nearly impossible and extremely time consuming.
 But now a days we have access to information down to the millisecond and the herd mentality has become a need for instant gratification.
 For the modern day trader looking with a basic understanding of Elliott wave, knows that the theory is based on it being fractal in nature.
 With us having this access to such real time information causes this instant gratification need where we continually try to verify deeper and deeper into subwaves.

 We have to realize the times we live in and that eventually we get to a point where we are on a time frame in which we are viewing price action of the sell side algorithmically.
 For instance if we are on a 15 second chart, the candles we are looking at, are so fast, that it is nearly impossible to pick up on the larger buy side psychological influences to gain contextual information to verify a count.
 This is certainly going to cause areas of analysis paralysis.
 But we have to ask ourselves, does having too much information negate the deep roots psychology causing the cycles between buy side and sell side, or do we just have too much information readily available that causes noise more easily to the average trader - and that in itself becomes frustrating?